Can you really make a website in under 5 minutes? And on a budget?

 Installing your Theme

 Click on ‘Install’ and then ‘Activate’ and you’re ready to go!
 Remember, you can change your theme as many times as you want.
 It won’t delete any posts or content that you currently have on your site.

 Adding Pages and Editing Layout

-Perhaps you want to add a ‘Contact Me’ page, or a ‘Services’ section: again, with WordPress, this can be done quickly and easily.
+Perhaps you want to add a ‘Contact Me’ page, or a ‘Services’ section: again, with WordPress, this can be done quickly and efficiently.

 - Find ‘Pages’ – ‘Add New’ on the Dashboard.

 - A screen will appear that resembles a Microsoft Word document.
 Insert the elements you want here – text, images, etc.- and then click ‘Save.’

 - If you want to add this new page to your navigation bar, click ‘Appearance’ – ‘Menus’ on the sidebar.
 Find the page you just created, click the checkbox next to it and then select ‘Add to Menu.’

 Creating and Editing Posts

 Use different categories and posts to add a blog to your website – select ‘Posts’ – ‘Categories’ or write the blog post first by choosing ‘Posts’- ‘Add New’ and then create the category afterward.

 Edit your Title and Tagline